SamsonMayomiMatthew/SamsonMayomiMatthew/README.md

 I’m @SamsonMayomiMatthew, I’m interested in solving real world data problems by drawing useful insights from cleaned data, making result oriented conclusions and developing models for result reproductivity.

-I’m currently skilled in analysing data with python and querying databases with SQL, I am continuously improving my data analysis and data science skills to suite diverse of form in which data may be presented and required to be worked on.
+I’m skilled in analysing data with python and querying databases with SQL, I am continuously improving my data analysis and data science skills to suite diverse of form in which data may be presented and required to be worked on.